Leafwing-Studios/leafwing-abilities/README.md

 2. Double check that the LICENSE matches your intent.
 3. Update this README to match your project, modifying `About`, `Getting Started` and other sections as needed.

-### Running your game
+### Running examples

-Use `cargo run`.
+To run an example, use `cargo run --example_name`, where `example_name` is the file name of the example without the `.rs` extension.

 This repo is set up to always build with full optimizations, so there's no need for a `--release` flag in most cases.
 Dynamic linking is enabled to ensure build times stay snappy.

-To run an example, use `cargo run --example_name`, where `example_name` is the file name of the example without the `.rs` extension.

 ## Contributing